avi12/youtube-downloader/README.md

 - If the video has Clip, opening the Clip modal will allow specifying which portion of the video to download (including the rich options, as mentioned above)

+## Known bugs
+- When downloading video files that include audio, reordering them via the pop-up page will sometimes not correctly display right away the download / processing progress in the video's progress bar

 ## Installation

 1. To get the latest version, use **one** of the links: [AdFly](http://fumacrom.com/3907988/youtube-downloader),